boundary/khial/README.md

 ### how to use khial

-once it has been loaded, khial will expose a network device. you should be able to see it by runnig ifconfig -a.
+once it has been loaded, khial will expose a network device. you should be able to see it by running `ifconfig -a`.

 khial exposes a character device that gets mknod'd in loaddriver.sh and appears in /dev/char/, named testpacket0, testpacket1, etc.